BASEMENT OS

 Achievement Icon Design

-Finished designing custom icons for all 19 achievements using Photopea.com.
+Designed custom icons for the Founders and Supporters achievements using Photopea.
+I highly recommend it as a free Photoshop alternative.
 Referenced actual Xbox 360 achievement art to match that 2000s gaming aesthetic.

 July 19, 2025